-Because you don’t have optimal youthful hormonal levels, your body can’t metabolize and utilize cholesterol like it used to when you were younger and thus, cholesterol starts to build up in your body.
+Because you don’t have optimal youthful hormonal levels, your body can’t metabolize and utilize cholesterol as it used to when you were younger, and thus, cholesterol starts to build up in your body.

 Of course, I’m making this very simple because I don’t want this to get too medical and boring.
 But I think you get the point.

 And when you think about it, it makes perfect sense.

 This is why younger people eat total junk and yet, they rarely have cholesterol problems because they have good hormonal balance.

 And what happens when women hit menopause and their hormones crash?… Yup, all of a sudden they start to have high cholesterol, high blood sugar, and so forth.